 We are so honored to be featured on Forbes.com!
 Writer, Larry Myler, wrote a great article about how "being the customer" and providing excellent customer service have contributed to BQE's success.
 Please read the full article below and on the Forbes website.

-There are a number of ways to keep your finger on the pulse of your customers and prospects.
 One very traditional way is to hire a marketing firm to conduct focus groups.
 Focus groups have been a staple of market research for decades and are great for giving you feedback at a moment in time.
 Another good method for keeping track of changing customer demand is to have your front line people – sales and customer service staff – engage in regular communications and inquiries with clients and prospects to find out where you’re doing well and where you need to improve.
 This provides valuable market information, and deepens your relationship with customers because it projects your genuine concern for their level of satisfaction with your performance.
 A third way to keep your efforts aligned with market demand is to “be the client.”

 When I say, “be the client,” I’m not talking about closing your eyes and imagining a universal force as described in Caddyshack that instructs upstart golfer Danny to “be the ball.”
 I’m talking about hiring people from your target industries and professions to become inside market experts.
 This is especially helpful if your customers have a unique jargon, culture, or shared experience that cannot be truly replicated or understood from the outside.
 One great example of this is the military defense contracting industry.
 Defense contractors develop products to be used by military personnel.
 So, for decades, they have hired from the pool of former active military personnel.
 Clearly, they would have a hard time selling their vehicles, software, arms, equipment, etc. to the military if they didn’t understand anything about the military culture and experience.
 They “are” the customers they want to sell to by virtue of their having employed so many former active duty military personnel.